mendix/docs/content/en/docs/apidocs-mxsdk/apidocs/backups-api-v2.md

 You cannot currently upload an archive through this API.
 This function is currently only supported via the [Developer Portal](/developerportal/operate/backups/).
 However, you can use this API to restore data from an existing environment snapshot.

 This API focuses on working with snapshots and archives asynchronously, because these can be very long-running tasks for large quantities of data.
+It replaces the deprecated Backups API v1.

 ## 2 Authentication